vincentsmuda/TheExterminator/readme.md

-# Call The Exterminator
+# The Exterminator
-A lightweight QA helper for clients to use when reporting bugs
+A lightweight QA helper for clients to use when reporting bugs.

 # Installation
 Just require it in your html. easy peasy.